top of page

 HRT and other gender-affirming health procedures are still relatively new, and we do not yet know all of the effects.
 It is important to talk to a medical professional about whether or not this is right for you.
 Due to my family history, I am at risk for heart problems, so my endocrinologist not only helped me find the right dose to take for my body but also ensures that I take regular lab tests to watch out for any negative effects.

 If you feel that masculinizing hormone therapy would make your life better but are experiencing discrimination by a healthcare provider, insurance company, or pharmacy, don't be afraid to advocate for yourself or go elsewhere.
-Gender-affirming hormones are critical to the health and well-being of us who need them, and you deserve to be treated fairly.

 My journey isn't over.
 I still sound like a fourteen-year-old boy and the fabled facial hair is just now starting to grow in.
 I gained some weight when I first started HRT and am still working to get it off.
 However, I am happy with my body.
 I feel that my more masculine outside fits how I feel on the inside.
 As a bonus, people can't seem to tell what gender I am by looking at me, and that's just the way I like it.